 Cabana Asset Management has no disclosures of legal or disclipinary action on its Form ADV.

 One thing to be aware of, though, is that through common ownership, Cabana Asset Management is affiliated with other financial services firms.
-Among them is Cabana Financial LLC, an insurance agency.
+Among them is Cabana Financial, LLC, an insurance agency.
 As a result, some Cabana Asset Management advisors may be incentivized to sell or recommend certain insurance products to earn a commission.
-To mitigate the potential for such conflicts, Cabana Asset Management has established a code of ethics.
-It dictates that all associated persons must uphold the following rules:
+To mitigate the potential for such conflicts of interest, Cabana Asset Management abides by fiduciary duty.

 Opening an Account With Cabana Asset Management